-Basically there are two approaches for conversion of solar energy into useful energy.
+Basically, there are two approaches for the conversion of solar energy into useful energy.
 These approaches are solar thermal and photovoltaic.

 Solar thermal utilizes the energy from the sun to generate heat directly.
 It works by allowing energy from the sun to transfer directly through the surface of a fluid-filled panel.

 It has been speculated that in one hour of peak sunshine, an average-sized system could produce about 24 gallons (95 liters) of boiling water for human consumption and other purposes like cooking food etc.

 The other form of solar energy conversion is the Photovoltaic approach which we discussed before.
 Photovoltaic cells are made from silicon material and use light and not heat to produce electricity.
 This is different from the thermal approach.

 Benefits of using Solar Energy

 - Reduces Power bill

 To begin with, there’s the obvious benefit of significantly reducing your energy bills.
 Once installed, solar panels generate completely free electricity.
-Solar energy can also be used for water heating which is one of the biggest consumer of power in our homes.
+Solar energy can also be used for water heating which is one of the biggest consumers of power in our homes.

 - Earn with Solar Energy

-As mentioned before if you a generating excess electricity on your solar panel system there are options of selling the excess to the grid which can earn you money.
+As mentioned before if you generating excess electricity on your solar panel system there are options of selling the excess to the grid which can earn you money.

 - Tax Incentives

 Incentives have been set up in order for more people to take up renewable energy.
-This tax incentives allow you to save up on your system.
+These tax incentives allow you to save up on your system.

 - Increase the value of your home or business